Publius Cornelius Dolabella (consul 10): Africa

 Dolabella was awarded the proconsular governorship of Africa for AD 23–24.
 The previous proconsul had been Blaesus, the uncle of Sejanus, Tiberius' commander of the Praetorian Guard and trusted right-hand man.
 His main concern had been combatting the 10-year uprising led by Tacfarinus, a Numidian Berber and deserter from the Roman army.
 After a war of attrition Blaesus' campaign achieved its crowning success in AD 22, when his men captured Tacfarinas' brother.
 Tiberius accepted this as marking the end of the war.
 He granted Blaesus the rare privilege of adopting the honorary title of imperator, "victorious general", the last time this was accorded to a person outside the imperial house, and the third awarded for defeating Tacfarinas.
 When Blaesus returned to Rome at the end of his term in 23, he was also accorded triumphal honours.
 The emperor ordered the withdrawal of Legio IX Hispana from Africa, confident that it was no longer needed.
 But Tacitus suggests that Blaesus and Tiberius were being over-optimistic about the situation, given that Tacfarinas himself was still at large with a substantial following.

 The Romans were soon disabused of their complacency.
 Tacfarinas' great strength was that there was an inexhaustible supply of would-be raiders among the desert tribes.
 So even if he lost many of his followers in encounters with the Romans, which he frequently did, he could rapidly reconstitute his raiding-bands.
-Moreover, Tacfarinas now started posing as the leader of a war of national liberation.
+Moreover, Tacfarinas started posing as the leader of a war of national liberation.
 He used the news of the withdrawal of half the Roman garrison to spread rumours that the empire was crumbling due to native revolts in its other regions, forcing the Romans to run down their forces in Africa.
 He claimed that the remaining garrison could be overcome, and Numidia permanently freed, by a concerted effort of all Numidians.
 His propaganda was highly effective and large numbers of Mauri warriors joined him, turning their backs on their young pro-Roman king, Ptolemy, who had recently succeeded his father, Juba II.
 In addition, many peasants, the poorest stratum of society, abandoned their fields and joined the insurgents.
 Tacfarinas also received "deniable" assistance from the king of the Garamantes, who, although officially allied with Rome, was making handsome profits as receiver of Tacfarinas' plunder and consequently made little effort to prevent substantial numbers of his warriors from joining the insurgents.
-Given the emergency, Dolabella would have been justified in requesting the postponement of the 9th Legion's imminent departure, but he did not dare confront Tiberius with the grim reality of the situation in Africa.
+Given the emergency, Dolabella would have been justified in requesting the postponement of the 9th Legion's imminent departure.
+However, he did not dare confront Tiberius with the grim reality of the situation in Africa.